Safety

 The photographs below show a properly mounted and guarded cut-off wheel compared to a die grinder.

-The cut-off wheel pictured to the left is mounted on a die grinder with a screw, two regular washers, lock washer and a nut.
+The cut-off wheel pictured here is mounted on a die grinder with a screw, two regular washers, lock washer and a nut.
 This die grinder does not have a wheel guard, proper mounting equipment, and may have a speed that exceeds the safe operating speed marked on the wheel.
 NEVER USE A CUT-OFF WHEEL ON A MACHINE LIKE THIS.

 Remember, your safety is YOUR responsibility.
 Only you can make it happen.
 Always play it safe at the wheel.

-For additional information on this topic or if you need any other abrasive safety information, please review ANSI, OSHA and all literature provided by the coated abrasive and machine manufacturer.
-You may contact the Saint-Gobain Product Safety Department at (508) 795-2317, Fax (508) 795-5120 or contact your Saint-Gobain Abrasives representative with any safety related questions.
+For additional information on this topic or if you need any other abrasive safety information, please review the Norton Product Safety page, ANSI, OSHA, and all literature provided by the coated abrasive and machine manufacturer.
+You may contact the Saint-Gobain Product Safety Department at (508) 795-2317, or contact your Saint-Gobain Abrasives representative with any safety related questions.